AngleProtocol/merkl-docs/distribute-with-merkl/faq.md

 ### How do/can I whitelist my token?&#x20;

-* Tokens distributed as rewards must be whitelisted on-chain.
+* Tokens distributed as rewards must be whitelisted onchain.
 To whitelist your token, please complete this [form](https://tally.so/r/3y2bqx).
 Our team will carefully review and process your request to ensure accurate APR calculation and to maintain the security of our users.

 ### I have just created my campaign and can't see it live on Merkl.
 Is this normal?&#x20;